 tapir: I don't know these players and everything might be alright, but ... not to mention the famous clubs xxx, and xxxx.
 (Of course it is easy to err on the other side as well as happened to me in my first tournament.)

 15262148 Brakmann Nils DE BN 9k 1125 4 0 15237728 Brackmann Nils DE BN 13k 811 1 0

 10686126 Groenefeld Martin DE BN 2k 1735 41 2245 12998975 Gruenefeld Martin DE BN 2k 1836 1 0

-tapir: I noticed another far more important data quality issue, I understand nationality is meant as the country of the go club, as there is no way to search for clubs regardless of country, i.o.w. both fields belong together, however, I know people who (will) start to give their local club but their real nationality.
+tapir: I noticed another far more important data quality issue, I understand nationality is meant as the country of the go club, as there is no way to search for clubs regardless of country, i.e. both fields belong together, however, I know people who (will) start to give their local club but their real nationality.
 This will mess up EGD data, as soon as you try to look at club level or how many clubs there are in a country etc.

 Since a winning expectancy below zero makes no sense, epsilon should be removed from that formula and be applied directly to the rating adjustment formula.

 This is not something which can be implemented by a computer program, but instead something that should be done consistently by all EGF federations.
-Imagine the scenario were a 10kyu enters a tournament and beats up all his opponents who we will imagine to be 10kyu, 8kyu, 7kyu, 5kyu, and 4kyu.
+Imagine the scenario where a 10kyu enters a tournament and beats all his opponents who we will imagine to be 10kyu, 8kyu, 7kyu, 5kyu, and 4kyu.
 There exist at least 3 different ways in which this 10kyu is treated, each of which has a different effect on the ratings.